Westminster Confession of Faith: Sacraments

 Chapter 27 summarizes Reformed sacramental theology.
 It states that sacraments were established by God as "signs and seals" of the covenant of grace to represent Christ and his benefits, to visibly differentiate members of the church from the rest of world and draw them to God's service.
 The confession teaches that in every sacrament there is a spiritual relation between the sign and what is being signified; because of this, the names and effects of one are attributed to the other.
 The effectiveness of a sacrament depends upon the work of the Holy Spirit and the words of institution, which contains a promise of benefit to worthy receivers.
 The confession teaches that only ordained ministers can provide the sacraments, of which there are only two: baptism and the Lord's Supper.

 Chapter 28 presents a summary of Reformed baptismal theology.
 Baptism joins a person to the visible church and signifies the person's union with Christ, regeneration, forgiveness of sin and newness of life.
 Individuals should be baptized in water using the Trinitarian formula ("in the name of the Father, and of the Son, and of the Holy Ghost").
 Baptism by immersion is not necessary; affusion and aspersion are acceptable modes.
 The confession approves of infant baptism if one or both parents are Christians.
-While it teaches that neglecting baptism is a "great sin", the confession does not endorse baptismal regeneration.
+While it teaches that neglecting baptism is a "great sin", the confession does not endorse baptismal regeneration in the ex opere operato sense.
 It states that it is possible to be regenerated without baptism, and unregenerated with baptism.
 This is because the effectiveness of baptism is not tied to the moment in time it is administered; the grace promised is granted by the Holy Spirit to the elect according to God's own will and at the time of his choosing.
 According to the confession, baptism is to be received only once.